wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 	```
 1. This process will take 2 to 3 minutes.

-### Video demo of using AppLocker in a Windows Virtual Desktop environment
+### Demo: Using AppLocker in a Windows Virtual Desktop environment

 The following video shows how AppLocker can be used to secure your Windows Virtual Desktop deployment.